proddata/crate/docs/admin/system-information.rst

 The check for the :ref:`gateway.expected_nodes <gateway.expected_nodes>`
-setting checks that the number of nodes that should be waited for the immediate cluster state :ref:`recovery <glossary-shard-recovery>`.
+setting checks that the number of nodes that should be waited for the immediate cluster state :ref:`recovery <gloss-shard-recovery>`.
 This value must be equal to the maximum number of data and master nodes in the cluster.

 Recovery after nodes
 ....................